Senate GOP breaks century-old tradition for circuit court nominees

 It was the first time in over 100 years that the Senate broke with the tradition and ignored objections of both home-state senators in a process commonly known as the “blue slip.”

 Miller was confirmed along a straight party-line vote, 53-46.
-Arizona Sen. Kyrsten Sinema, a Democrat, did not vote.
+Sen. Kyrsten Sinema, D-Ariz., did not vote.

+The enormity of the action was not lost on Nevada’s two Democratic senators.

 Sen. Catherine Cortez Masto, D-Nev., took the Senate floor to denounce the rule change and criticized Republican leaders for a decision that circumvented the Senate role of advice and consent on judicial appointments.